 It’s almost summer, which, depending on where on the planet you live, probably means it’s warming at least a little.
 Coinciding with this warming trend and a general flowering of the land is a break in our processes of formal education.
 School’s out.
-And just as summer brings fairs and vacations and skateboard tricks, it also brings sunburns and mosquitos and skinned knees -- and summer learning loss and its great propagator, summer reading loss.
+And just as summer brings fairs and vacations and skateboard tricks, it also brings sunburns and mosquitos and skinned knees—and summer learning loss and its great propagator, summer reading loss.

-And how much of a bad thing you think it is for a student's achievement scores to fall because of summer break depends on your perspective, too.
+And how much of a bad thing you think it is for students’ achievement scores to fall because of summer break depends on your perspective, too.
 But let’s assume that you’re in favor of pushing academic achievement and the improved test scores that seem to reflect it.
 What do you need to know?

-What the Test Scores Reveal
+What Test Scores Reveal

-Well, first a glance at the research.
-As with many topics in education, there are always wildly varying research findings to support an equally wider variety of interpretations and takeaways.
+First, a glance at the research.
+With many topics in education, there are wildly varying research findings to support an equally wide variety of interpretations and takeaways.
 Want to fund a 1:1 program?
 Somewhere there’s research to support it.
 Against that idea?
 There’s likely data somewhere that agrees with you.
-But in general, the research on summer reading loss says one of two things:

 - What it impacts and how depends on content area, income level, age, and more.

-[T]he summer loss equaled about one month on a grade-level equivalent scale, or one tenth of a standard deviation relative to spring test scores.
-The effect of summer break was more detrimental for math than for reading and most detrimental for math computation and spelling.
+For example, in “The Effects of Summer Vacation on Achievement Test Scores: A Narrative and Meta-Analytic Review,” researchers concluded that “the summer loss equaled about one month on a grade-level equivalent scale, or one-tenth of a standard deviation relative to spring test scores.
+The effect of summer break was more detrimental for math than for reading and most detrimental for math computation and spelling.”

 Learning and Applying

-In my post Stopping the Summer Slide in English Language Arts, I provided basic recommendations, from starting digital book clubs to sending home high-interest texts, or even simply staying in touch as often as possible with students through email or social media.
+In “Stopping the Summer Slide in English Language Arts,” I provided basic recommendations, from starting digital book clubs to sending home high-interest texts, and even simply staying in touch as often as possible with students through email or social media.
 How useful these ideas are depends on how old your students are, their relative access to technology, whether or not they’re on vacation, your amount of free time, and more.

-This stands in marked contrast to the “long-tail” view that traditional academics take for standard-creation and curriculum design, where the value of what’s learned is low at the onset, and is perceived to increase over time as students prepare to enter universities or the work force.
+This stands in marked contrast to the “long tail” view that traditional academics take for standard creation and curriculum design, where the value of what’s learned is low at the onset and is perceived to increase over time as students prepare to enter universities or the work force.